310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 <th>(Yet, despite all this, the bullying never stops.
 Why?
 Because they don’t think they’re doing anything wrong.)</th>

-<th>(They’re doing this under the impression that they’re cheering for the heroes, and together they beat down the bad guys and monsters[^20] that must be loathed.)</th>
+<th>(They’re doing this under the impression that they’re cheering for the heroes, and together they beat down the bad guys and monsters that must be loathed.)</th>[^6]

 <th>(They think it’s fine to crush them — that, by hurling them off into the hemisphere and letting them explode into nothingness, they’re making the world one bit cleaner…)</th>